rooklift/gofish/README.md

 ## Notes on SGF as I understand it

-* An SGF file is a tree of nodes.
+* An SGF file is a tree of nodes
 * The start of a node is indicated with a colon **;**
 * Each node is a dictionary of keys and values
 * A key is a string of uppercase letters, usually just 1 or 2 characters long